by Karyn Pomerantz, April 12, 2018

 Rise of Empires and Revolts

-From the 1600s to the early 1900s, imperialists from England, France, Germany, Italy, Netherlands, and Belgium took over countries militarily and ran them brutally in order to extract raw materials like rubber and gold and many more.
+From the 1600s to the early 1900s, imperialists from England, France, Germany, Italy, Netherlands, and Belgium took over countries militarily and ran them brutally in order to extract raw materials like rubber and gold and many more precious resources.
 From the Americas to Africa and Asia, millions of indigenous and imported poor workers and slaves lived and died in barbaric conditions to harvest agricultural products like tobacco, cotton and tea and valuable minerals.
 All the while, the imperialists reaped the profits and ran the governments in their own interests through military coercion.
 When workers rebelled, the colonialists suppressed them mercilessly with torture and murder.

 The Global South Responds: